Context LatticeBy Private Memory Corp

 Write Flow

-Client write request Orchestrator Validation Raw write Mongo raw ledger Fanout Memory Bank MCP Qdrant MindsDB Letta Async sink updates telemetry + retries
+Client write request Orchestrator Validation Raw write Mongo raw ledger Fanout Memory Bank + topic_rollups Qdrant + postgres_pgvector MindsDB Letta Async sink updates telemetry + retries

 Single orchestrator spine, explicit method stages, and parallel fanout branches to all write sinks.